What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Physical symptoms:

-Chronic tension, pain, or holding patterns
+Chronic tension, pain, or holding patterns (tight jaw, aching neck, etc)

 Digestive issues and sleep disturbances